ssakbar092/dsc-mod-2-project-v2-1-onl01-dtsc-ft-041320/README.md

 Analysis of EDA::

-The violin plot and the joint plot plotted above derives clearly that there is clearly a great relationship between the "Grade" of the house and "Price".
+The bar plot and the joint plot plotted above derives clearly that there is clearly a great relationship between the "Grade" of the house and "Price".
 The houses that yield to the most of the least grade i.e grade 3 is about 260,000, where as when we compare with the Grade 12 house, they yield about 1,500,000 .This clearly depicts that as the grade of the houses goes higher the rate of price goes higher which inturns more profit through the sale of King County residential department.